MrLawrenceAwe/report-generator-api/README.md

 ```

 Use `backend.db.session_scope` whenever you need a short-lived transactional scope in scripts or background jobs.
 When you're ready to move beyond SQLite, install the appropriate driver for your target database (e.g., `psycopg[binary]` for PostgreSQL) and swap the connection URL accordingly.

+### Generated report storage

+The API now persists each finished report to disk plus SQLite by default. `backend.storage.GeneratedReportStore` creates a directory per user/report under `data/reports/<owner_id>/<report_id>/` containing `outline.json` and `report.md`, and updates the `reports` table with the artifact metadata.
+Failed generations are discarded automatically, so only completed runs consume storage.
+Configure this behavior with:

+- `EXPLORER_DATABASE_URL` — override the default `sqlite:///reportgen.db`.
+- `EXPLORER_REPORT_STORAGE_DIR` — target a different base directory for persisted artifacts.
+- `EXPLORER_DEFAULT_OWNER_EMAIL` — change the fallback email when the caller does not provide `owner_email`.

+When using the CLI, pass `--owner-email` (and optionally `--owner-name`) to write reports under your own user record instead of the default system user.

 ### Outline from a topic